G & T Show SL – Christian Gossett

 The Vulcan Scene

 Mike asks what was the point when Chris realized there was no way Alec could get the kind of blind approval he claimed CBS gave him.
 Chris says there were several of those moments, some of which he cannot speak about right now because of the ongoing nature of the lawsuit.
 He says the issues were coming hard and fast.
-He praises Tobias Richter.
+Chris praises Tobias Richter.
 Also, he clarifies that Tobias was completely innocent in all of this.
 Tobias was the best thing Alec had.
 But then Alec asked Tobias to do the Vulcan scene for a meager amount of money.
-The people that knew how to create a budget and knew about all of the logistics required for a production were gone.
+The people who knew how to create a budget and knew about all of the logistics required for a production were gone.
 Alec thought he could do correctly something that takes experience and knowledge.